laravel/docs/dusk.md

     // Wait a maximum of one second until the selector is missing...
     $browser->waitUntilMissing('.selector', 1);

+Or, you may wait until the element matching the given selector is enabled or disabled:

+    // Wait a maximum of five seconds until the selector is enabled...
+    $browser->waitUntilEnabled('.selector');

+    // Wait a maximum of one second until the selector is enabled...
+    $browser->waitUntilEnabled('.selector', 1);

+    // Wait a maximum of five seconds until the selector is disabled...
+    $browser->waitUntilDisabled('.selector');

+    // Wait a maximum of one second until the selector is disabled...
+    $browser->waitUntilDisabled('.selector', 1);

 <a name="scoping-selectors-when-available"></a>
 #### Scoping Selectors When Available